tjelvar-olsson/biologists-guide-to-computing/source/creating-scientific-documents.rst

   as title, author and abstract
 - Using plain text files for scientific documents allows you to make use of awesome tools such as Git
+- Speak to your collaborators and agree on the tools that best suit your needs